OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-platform-server-redis.md

 ## Testing your configuration

-When the Service Center installation finishes, test if the sessions are being saved in Redis by doing the following:
+When the Service Center installation finishes, test to verify the sessions are being saved in Redis by doing the following:

 1. Log in to Service Center and perform some browsing in Service Center's UI.